Skip to Content

 Laundry room basket system

-If you have a laundry room with lots of space you can create a bin system with a label system.
-Such as dark, light, and white, towels and linens.
+If you have a laundry room with lots of space,, you can create a bin system with a label system for towels and linens, such as dark, light, and white.

 Then teach everyone to put those soiled items there.